iotaledger/wasp/contracts/rust/wasmlib/docs/State.md

 // parameters in the state storage that the proxy refers to current_factor.set_value(factor);

-// Finally, we log the fact that we have successfully completed execution
-// of the 'member' Func in the host log. ctx.log("dividend.member ok");
+// Log successful completion of the 'member' Func in the host log. ctx.log("dividend.member ok");
 ```